reubenson/reubenson.github.io/src/works/surface-tension.md

 {.project-grid-item-1}

-[_Surface Tension_](/public/downloads/surface-tension.pdf) is an essay for Voluem 6 of the Are.na Annual.
+[_Surface Tension_](/public/downloads/surface-tension.pdf) is an essay for Volume 6 of the Are.na Annual.
 {.project-grid-item-full}

 <figure class="project-grid-item-full">